Expectations and General Information

 We ask parents to sign the Home-School Agreement (see link below) at the start of their child’s time at St Paul’s.
 This outlines the expectations for parents alongside the commitment that we make as a school.

 Swimming is part of our school curriculum.
 Years 1 - 6 have swimming lessons for half of every term which are compulsory.
 Reception class has swimming lesson throughout the summer term only.
 If a parent/carer wishes their child to be excused from a swimming lesson, they must provide a written note to school.
 Children will only be excused from lessons for medical reasons.
-If a parent/carer requests for their child to miss more that one swimming lesson during a half-term, their parent/carer will be asked to meet with the Headteacher to discuss this further.
-Children must wear swimming hats and veruca socks must be provided by parent/carer if needed (this is not seen as an acceptable reason to miss a lesson).
+If a parent/carer requests for their child to miss more than one swimming lesson during a half-term, their parent/carer will be asked to meet with the Headteacher to discuss this further.
+Children must wear swimming hats and verruca socks must be provided by parent/carer if needed (this is not seen as an acceptable reason to miss a lesson).